twl8n/machine/README.md

 If false, continue looping through the rows.
 Stop when no more rows or upon running the wait function.

-version 3: (current) First column is either if- or side-effect function.
+version 3: First column is either if- or side-effect function.
 Traverse state if/functions until true or end.
 When an if- test is true, branch to the named state.

 Start with some state-edge (login).
 Loop over all rows running the test-or-func function for this state-edge.
 If true then switch context to the next-state-edge, if a next-stage-edge exists.
-If no next-state-edge, continue looping until no more rows or until wait.
+If no next-state-edge, continue looping (regardless of the return value) until no more rows or until wait.

+version 4: Like v3 in that the first column is if-or-function, but now the if- gains an optional third argument which is a function that runs when the if- is true.
+This allows if- to do more work without switching to another state.

 #### usage